NCERT Exemplar Class 12 Physics Solutions Chapter 12 Atoms

 \end{aligned}$

-total enrgy of the electron i.e
+total energy of the electron, i.e

 E=K+U=+13.6eV-27.2eV=-13.6eV

-(i)when r=0.1Å:R<rB (as rB =0.51 Å )and the ground state energy is the same as obtained earlier for point size proton i.e -13.6 eV
+(i)when r=0.1Å:R<rB (as rB =0.51 Å )and the ground state energy is the same as obtained earlier for point size proton, i.e -13.6 eV

-(ii)when r=10Å:R>>rB the electrons moves inside the proton (assumed to be a sphere of radius R ) with new Bohr's radius r'B
+(ii)when r=10Å:R>>rB the electrons move inside the proton (assumed to be a sphere of radius R ) with the new Bohr's radius r'B

 clearly